Charter schools in New Zealand: 2024 revival

 Following the 2023 New Zealand general election, the newly formed National/ACT/NZ First coalition government pledged to reinstate charter schools in New Zealand.

 On 3 April 2024, Associate Education Minister David Seymour created an eight-member Charter School/Kura Hourua Establishment Board to facilitate the reintroduction of charter schools.
-The Board is headed by St Cuthbert's College principal Justine Mahon, with other members including Glen Denham, John Fiso, Dr Nina Hood, Neil Paviour-Smith, Rōpata Taylor, Doran Wyatt and Professor Elizabeth Rata.
-The Board aims to reestablish charter schools by the start of the 2025 school year.
+The Board is headed by St Cuthbert's College principal Justine Mahon, with other members including Glen Denham, John Fiso, Nina Hood, Neil Paviour-Smith, Rōpata Taylor, Doran Wyatt and Elizabeth Rata.
+The Board aimed to reestablish charter schools by the start of the 2025 school year.

-On 14 May, Seymour announced that the Government would allocate NZ$153 million from the 2024 New Zealand budget to convert 35 state schools into charter schools and establish 15 new charter schools between 2025 and 2026; bringing the total number of charter schools to 50.
-Seymour said that the Government had received applications from several parties including TIPENE St Stephen's Māori Boy's Boarding School and AGE School.
-Labour's education spokesperson Jan Tinetti, Green education spokesperson Lawrence Xu-Nan, the New Zealand Educational Institute (NZEI) and the Post Primary Teachers' Association (PPTA), objected to the Government's charter school plans on the grounds that they would divert funding from overwhelmed state schools, allegedly placed "profits over kids," disadvantaged children with behavioural issues and disabilities and that charter schools did not have to hire qualified teachers.
-By contrast, Innovative Education Consultants head consultant Alwyn Poole and St Stephen's School co-principal Nathan Durie welcomed the reintroduction of charter schools, stating that they would meet the needs of children and bring flexibility to the educational system.
+On 14 May, Seymour announced that the Government would allocate NZ$153 million from the 2024 New Zealand budget to convert 35 state schools into charter schools and establish 15 new charter schools between 2025 and 2026, bringing the total number of charter schools to 50.
+Seymour said that the Government had received applications from several parties, including Tipene St Stephen's Māori boy's boarding school and AGE School.
+Labour's education spokesperson Jan Tinetti, Green education spokesperson Lawrence Xu-Nan, the New Zealand Educational Institute (NZEI) and the Post Primary Teachers' Association (PPTA) objected to the plans on the grounds that they would divert funding from overwhelmed state schools, allegedly placed "profits over kids," disadvantaged children with behavioural issues and disabilities, and that charter schools did not have to hire qualified teachers.
+By contrast, Innovative Education Consultants head consultant Alwyn Poole and St Stephen's School co-principal Nathan Durie welcomed the reintroduction of charter schools, saying that they would meet the needs of children and bring flexibility to the educational system.